pedropsi/puzzlescript-sounds/README.md

 Simply edit the ps-sfx-catalog.js file to add your sounds directly.

 Each sound is an *Object* with the following properties:
--sfx: a *number*, equal to the puzzlescript sfx code
+  - sfx: a *number*, equal to the puzzlescript sfx code
--name: a *string* naming of the sound (does not need to be unique)
+  - name: a *string* naming of the sound (does not need to be unique)
--tags: an array of *strings*
+  - tags: an array of *strings*
--date: a *YYYY-MM-DD* date string with the day it was added Optional extra properties:
+  - date: a *YYYY-MM-DD* date string with the day it was added

+Optional extra properties:
--author: a *string* with your name (optional)
+  - author: a *string* with your name
--author-link: a *string* linking to a page of yours (optional)
+  - author-link: a *string* linking to a page of yours